getgrav/grav-learn/pages/06.forms/02.forms/01.fields-available/docs.md

 The `captcha` field type is used to add a Google Recaptcha element to your form.
 Unlike other elements, it can be used once in the form.

-Also, the `name` attribute of the catpcha field must be `g-recaptcha-response`.
+Also, the `name` attribute of the captcha field must be `g-recaptcha-response`.
 The reason is that Google reCAPTCHA stores the Captcha confirmation code in a field named `g-recaptcha-response`.

 Example: